Please Note: Once you press play it will take a few seconds for the episode to start playing.

 Save The Cat!
 Tutorial Video: TOP GUN

-TOP GUN is not only a classic 80’s film, it’s a perfect tutorial on utilizing strong beats in a screenplay.
+TOP GUN is not only a classic 80’s film, but it’s also a perfect tutorial on utilizing strong beats in a screenplay.

 Save The Cat!
 Tutorial Video: TRUE LIES

-True Lies is a fan favorite and proves James Cameron knows how to make action & comedy work well together.
+True Lies is a fan favorite and proves James Cameron knows how to take action & comedy work well together.

 Save The Cat!
 Tutorial Video: ALIENS

 Further proof of Director James Camerons’ ability to use strong story beats along with a solid film premise “truckers in space” to great effect.

 If you liked Screenwriting Story Structure Made Easy, then you’ll love:

 The Writer’s Journey: The Screenwriting Blueprint with Chris Vogler